(\_/) (o.o) /|_|\

 Mode guidance

-Use this mode when you are reporting the ongoing state of a service, system, bot, crawler, deployment, or pipeline.
+Use this mode when you are reporting the state of services, pipelines, deployments, crawlers, or jobs as readable item timelines.

 Choose this mode when